CHSSA Middle School State Championship

 This is something that might trigger my voting in way you don't expect.
 Let's work on accomodating each other and creating safe spaces for academic discourse and the development of positive intentional relationships.

 Hello!
-I'm a college student who formerly competed in forensics for two years in high school.
-I used to do Original Oratory and Original Interpretation, as well as editing others' scripts.
-I've spectated debate rounds before, but the bulk of my experience is with speech events.
+I'm a former forensics competitor and current university student at UCD.
+I used to do Original Oratory and Original Interpretation and I helped peer edit scripts and such.
+I've spectated debate rounds before, but the bulk of my experience is with speech.

 Before anything else, keep etiquette in mind.
 Listen to your fellow competitors and treat each other with respect.